 The Columbia College Foundation works with dozens of community donors to offer more than 150 scholarships and awards to Columbia College students each year.
-Students must apply through the Foundation's online scholarship application system.
+Students must apply through the online scholarship application system.
 With one online application, students can apply for more than 80 opportunities.
 Scholarships and awards are available for all Columbia College students in all fields of study.
-Selection criteria and application deadlines vary and can be viewed on the scholarship web page at www. gocolumbia.edu/scholarship.
+Selection criteria and application deadlines vary and can be viewed on the scholarship web page at www.gocolumbia.edu/scholarship.
+Students can also get assistance with their applications at the Career and Transfer Center, Manzanita Building, Upper Level.
+Room 290.